 6. Create Controversy

-Making something up just to be controversial won’t work, and it will annoy your visitors too.
-A while ago, there was lots of information coming out about how good intermittent fasting was for losing weight and improving health in general.
+Making something up to be controversial won’t work, and it will annoy your visitors too.
+A while ago, there was lots of information about how good intermittent fasting was for losing weight and improving health in general.
 Everyone was jumping on the bandwagon.
-One website went against the grain with a headline along the lines of “Intermittent Fasting Is Bad for Women”.
+One website went against the grain with a headline along the lines of “Intermittent Fasting Is Bad for Women.”
 It caused quite a stir.

 The important point about this controversy was that it was factual.
-The article went on to explain that certain types of women developed problems during intermittent fasting (typically those with low body fat).
+The article explained that certain types of women developed problems during intermittent fasting (typically those with low body fat).

 This controversy resulted in a lot of natural backlinks as people debated it on blogs and forums.
 Of course, it also brought in a lot of extra traffic for the webmaster.